Common Sense and Public Order Are Restored to America’s Cities

 The Ninth Circuit’s utopian jurisprudential experiment of ignoring human agency predictably ended in disaster.

 This essay originally appeared in The American Conservative on July 2, 2024 (here).
-Thanks to Real Clear Policy (here)!
+Thanks to Real Clear Policy (here) and Ace of Spades HQ (here)!

 On June 28, the Supreme Court corrected the inexplicable mistake it made in 2019, when it declined to grant certiorari (discretionary review) to overturn the atrocious decision by the U.S. Court of Appeals for the Ninth Circuit in Martin v.
 Boise, a case I wrote about two years ago in TAC (“Lawyers Cause Homelessness,” May/June 2022).
 In Martin v.
 Boise, the Ninth Circuit struck down—in the entire western United States—all laws and ordinances forbidding “camping” in public areas on the grounds that punishing vagrants for sleeping in parks, on sidewalks, under overpasses, etc. amounted to “cruel and unusual punishment” in violation of the Eighth Amendment because homelessness is ostensibly a status, not conduct.
 Unless cities provide adequate shelter beds for all vagrants seeking free lodging, the Ninth Circuit opined, bums, drunks, addicts, and the mentally ill have “no choice” except to sleep outdoors.